Anisotropic correlation functions as tracers of central galaxy alignments in simulations: Correlation Function

 \subsection{Colour dependence}

-In \cite{Rodriguez2022} the authors find a strong dependence of the anisotropy with the color of the central galaxy.
+In \cite{Rodriguez2022} the authors find a strong dependence of the anisotropy with the colour of the central galaxy.
 Here we investigate whether the same trend is present in the TNG300.
 Following previous works, we define a threshold of $g-r=0.6$ to split the galaxy sample in red and blue (see Figure 1 in \citealt{Lacerna2022} for the colour distribution of the TNG300 simulated galaxies).
+With that threshold, 68\% of the sample are red central galaxies while 32\% are blue.

 Figure \ref{fig:fc2} presents the anisotropic cross-correlation functions for the groups with red and blue central galaxies.
-Top panel shows that the red central galaxies have a larger amplitude (i.e., are more clustered) than the blue ones.
-This reflects that red central galaxies inhabit halos of higher masses.
+The top panel shows that the red central galaxies have a larger amplitude (i.e., are more clustered) than the blue ones.
+This result reflects that red central galaxies inhabit halos of higher masses.
 The most important result is shown in the subplot of Figure~\ref{fig:fc2}, where we find that the red central galaxies have a significantly higher anisotropy than the blue ones.
 In particular, red central galaxies reach an anisotropy of $\sim$ 1.5 and 0.5 for the major and minor axis, respectively, while the intermediate axis does not show anisotropy signal.
 These results suggest that the red central galaxies are aligned with the surrounding structures at least up to $\sim$ 25 Mpc.
-The blue central galaxies, on the other hand, have almost not anisotropy, showing only a very slight signal at small scales below $\sim 0.8 h^{-1} \, Mpc$.
+The blue central galaxies, on the other hand, have almost no anisotropy, showing only a very slight signal at small scales below $\sim 0.8 h^{-1} \, Mpc$.

 These results are consistent with those obtained in \cite{Rodriguez2022}.
 We chose to show only these measurements because they condense the most relevant information: the red central galaxies are responsible for the anisotropy.
 However, when we perform cross-correlations between central galaxies and target galaxies of different colours, we get analogous results.